 Its foundation in human nature also gives this new perspective on business increased predictive power.
-As explained earlier, every offering's commoditization relative to a group of customers translates into changing approaches employed by the vendors, and in changing customer problem-solving behaviors.
-Specifically, these changes are incremental evolutions along the continuum of problem-solving behaviors.
-And, since the continuum is actually a spectrum of behaviors, most characteristics (i.e., business-process standardization, etc) describing a business space defined by an offering and a group of customers with similar related knowledge will follow a roughly linear trajectory, unaffected by the offering's speed of commoditization.
-(See the exhibit "The Basic Ways of Doing Business.")
+As explained earlier, every offering's commoditization relative to a group of customers translates into changing approaches employed by the vendors, and in changing customer need-addressing behaviors.
+Specifically, these changes are incremental evolutions along the continuum of need-addressing behaviors.
+And, since the continuum is actually a spectrum of behaviors, most characteristics (i.e., business-process standardization, etc) describing a business space defined by an offering and a group of customers with similar related knowledge will follow a roughly linear trajectory, unaffected by the offering's

+The Basic Ways of Doing Business Vendor's Need-Addressing Go-To-Market Business-Process Behaviors Type Standardization Approach Defining Fundamental Type III Needs Commoditization Designing Need-Solution Type II Pairs Matching Type Offerings The variations apply to business spaces defined by an offering and a group of customers with similar need-related knowledge. speed of commoditization.
+(See the illustration "The Basic Ways of Doing Business.")
 Using this linearity, then, it is possible to generate pretty good pictures of the future states of such business spaces.
-More so, even situations when unexpected changes occur can be explained, as these events are typically causing issues to be abruptly repositioned in the issues hierarchy (i.e., for a person who's plane just crashed in the desert, water suddenly becomes a high-level issue).
+More so, even situations when unexpected changes occur can be explained, as these events are typically causing needs to be abruptly repositioned in the hierarchy of needs (i.e., for a person who's plane just crashed in the desert, water suddenly becomes a high-level need).
 Nonetheless, once the conditions stabilize, every such business space returns to a linear evolution.